Metal Shim FAQ's

 What is a packing shim?

-Packing shims are manufactured plastic or metal components used for levelling or filling gaps, providing more clearance space between components and high tolerance assemblies, alongside a variety of other industrial applications.
+Packing shims are plastic or metal components designed to level surfaces, fill gaps, and provide additional clearance between components and high-tolerance assemblies, as well as for various other industrial applications.

-Plastic packers are manufactured from a durable polypropylene material, allowing them to withstand a range of extreme conditions without being damaged.
+Plastic packers are made from durable polypropylene, enabling them to endure a variety of extreme conditions without sustaining damage.

 What are packers and shims?

-Packers and shims are small pieces of plastic and metal that come in a range of predetermined thicknesses.
-They are used for filling in gaps, providing more clearance space between components and achieving high tolerance assemblies.
+Packers and shims are small plastic or metal pieces available in various predetermined thicknesses.
+They are used to fill gaps, provide clearance between components, and ensure high tolerance assemblies.

-Our stainless steel, mild steel and brass shims range from 0.050mm to 0.508mm thicknesses.
-Our copper shims range from 0.10mm to 0.25mm and our plastic shims range from 0.025mm to 1.50mm.
-Our plastic shims come in varying thicknesses, ranging from 0.025mm to 1.50mm and are colour coded for easy identification.
-We also offer custom shims.
+We offer shims in stainless steel, mild steel, and brass, ranging from 0.050mm to 0.508mm in thickness.
+Copper shims range from 0.10mm to 0.25mm, while plastic shims range from 0.025mm to 1.50mm and are colour-coded for easy identification.
+Custom shims are also available.

-Stainless steel shims can be used for a variety of applications such as levelling and aligning machinery, filling in gaps, and are also used as packers plus gaskets.
+Stainless steel shims are used for a wide range of applications, including levelling and aligning machinery, filling gaps, and as packers and gaskets.

 What is a shim?

-Shims are thin strips of metal that are used to level and align machinery, fill in gaps and can be used as packers as well as gaskets.
+Shims are thin metal strips designed to level, align machinery, fill gaps, and function as packers and gaskets.

 What is a shim kit?

-A shim kit is a set of assorted shims that are used for aligning and levelling equipment.
-PP Shim’s stainless steel shim kit offers a combination of popular shim dimensions and thicknesses.
+A shim kit contains a selection of shims in various sizes and thicknesses, used for aligning and levelling equipment.
+PP Shim’s stainless steel shim kit includes commonly used dimensions and thicknesses.